unrealwork/atsd-use-cases/USVisaRefusal/README.md

 | Total    | 10888211.00         | 26.55                      | 13459350.00         | 2571139.00      | 411382202.00       |
 ```

-We can see that the total amount of money earned from visa applications which ended up being refused was **$356,398,477.00**
+We can see that the total amount of money earned from visa applications which ended up being denied was **$411,382,202.00**, which comes to a little less than 1/4 of the amount earned
+from visas that were issued.

 ### Action Items
 ----------------